Castle Rock Entertainment: Relaunch

-In May 2020, Rob and Michelle Reiner signed a deal with Warner Bros.
+In May 2020, Rob and Michele Singer Reiner signed a deal with Warner Bros.
 Television Studios, and on October 1 of that year, it relaunched the company.
-On October 19, 2021, the feature division company was revived with a $175 million film fund under which the studio will develop, produce and finance new films for global audiences.
-Reiner will continue as Castle Rock CEO, with Michele Reiner and Matthew George serving as co-presidents.
-Castle Rock will produce films in a first-look deal with Warner Bros. on theatrical content, which has long been its home, in addition to their existing deal with Castle Rock television productions.
+On October 19, 2021, the feature division company was revived with a $175 million film fund, under which the studio will develop, produce, and finance new films for global audiences.
+Prior to the Reiners' deaths in December 2025, Rob and Michele served as Castle Rock CEO and co-president, respectively, with Australian director Matthew George serving as co-president.
+Castle Rock was to produce films in a first-look deal with Warner Bros. on theatrical content, which has long been its home, in addition to their existing deal with Castle Rock television productions.
 In April 2022, Jonathan Fuhrman joined Castle Rock Entertainment as EVP and Head of Business Affairs.
-He will report to Rob and Michelle Reiner and Matthew George.
+He reported to Rob and Michele Reiner and Matthew George.

-Following an additional $170 million investment from Derrick Rossi, Reiner announced his intention to relaunch Castle Rock through two films: Spinal Tap II: The End Continues—a sequel to his This Is Spinal Tap mockumentary—and the Albert Brooks: Defending My Life documentary, having shopped both films at the 2022 Cannes festival.
+Following an additional $170 million investment from biologist Derrick Rossi, Reiner announced his intention to relaunch Castle Rock through two films: Spinal Tap II: The End Continues (2025)—a sequel to his 1984 This Is Spinal Tap mockumentary—and the Albert Brooks: Defending My Life (2023) documentary, having shopped both films at the 2022 Cannes Film Festival.

+Reiner filmed a Spinal Tap concert film at Stonehenge titled Spinal Tap at Stonehenge: The Final Finale, which Bleecker Street acquired the rights to in October 2025 with plans to release the film in the United States for IMAX in 2026.
+However, as a result of Rob and Michele Reiner's murders in December 2025, plans to release the film have been put on pause (though Castle Rock is still active as a relaunch of the company).

 Ownership of the Castle Rock library

 Warner Bros. owns the copyrights and overall rights to most of the pre-2010 Castle Rock films and television shows, with a few notable exceptions.
-Amazon MGM Studios under Metro-Goldwyn-Mayer (MGM) owns the worldwide home video rights (under license and currently distributed in physical home media by Warner Bros.
-Home Entertainment through Studio Distribution Services since July 1, 2020) to most of the pre-1994 films by virtue of the purchase of the pre-April 1996 PolyGram Filmed Entertainment/Epic Productions library via Orion Pictures (which had included, in part, the Nelson Entertainment holdings) in 1999.
-Sony Pictures owns the distribution rights to A Few Good Men, In the Line of Fire, and North, whereas its television division owns the distribution rights to Seinfeld and Thea.
+Amazon MGM Studios under Metro-Goldwyn-Mayer (MGM) owns certain distribution rights to most of the pre-1994 films by virtue of the purchase of the pre-April 1996 PolyGram Filmed Entertainment/Epic Productions library via Orion Pictures (which had included, in part, the Nelson Entertainment holdings) in 1999.
+Sony Pictures owns the distribution rights to A Few Good Men (1992), In the Line of Fire (1993), and North (1994), whereas its television division owns the distribution rights to sitcoms Seinfeld and Thea.